 The common thread among these HITM options is that the project requires analysis of an issue relevant to the field and that provides students with guided experience in the design and execution of a scholarly project that reflects professional practices in their chosen field of study.
 Colleges, departments, and programs determine what types of projects are acceptable for their respective majors.
-If unsure how to proceed with an HITM project idea, students should speak with their major's honors/liaison and/or with a faculty mentor from their college, department, or program.
+If unsure how to proceed with an HITM project idea, students should speak with their major's <a href="https://example.com/honors/